-Industry-based projects, participation in national competitions and 'live' events allow students to explore working in a range of Fashion design and related contexts.
+Industry-based projects, participation in national competitions and 'live' events allow students to explore working in an array of textile design and related contexts.
 Year 3 students develop professional skills and entrepreneurial aptitudes through individual and group work.
-The focus is on the development of subject specialist and individual approaches to concept development, research, drawing, silhouette, shape design exploration and the resolution of work in response to set project briefs.
+The focus is on the development of subject specialist and individual approaches to concept development, research, drawing, colour, design exploration and the resolution of work in response to set project briefs.